 • Involve students in innovative research

-• Produce graduates with a three-year professional education in Computer Science with technical, professional, and communications skills.
+• Produce graduates with a two-year professional education in Computer Science with technical, professional, and communications skills.

 Programme Outcomes (PO) – MCA

 PO1: Computational Knowledge : Apply knowledge of computing fundamentals, computing specialisation, mathematics, and domain knowledge appropriate for the computing specialisation to the abstraction and conceptualisation of computing models from defined problems and requirements.